DFHack/dfhack/README.rst

 Generated worlds are placed into your DF folder, named "World #".

 .. warning::

     * This is experimental!
 It *will* cause crashes.
     * If it works, the process takes quite a while to complete.
     * Do not use if you have any unsaved progress!
+    * Non-square embarks are exported wrong.
+It's a known bug.

 dfusion
 =======